SteerSuite/Release/README.md

 opengl libraries on you computer.
 For example on Ubuntu 14.04 you will want to install
 ```
-freeglut3-dev build-essential libx11-dev libxmu-dev libxi-dev libgl1-mesa-glx libglu1-mesa libglu1-mesa-dev libglew1.6-dev mesa-utils libglew-dev
+freeglut3-dev build-essential libx11-dev libxmu-dev libxi-dev libgl1-mesa-glx libglu1-mesa libglu1-mesa-dev libglew1.6-dev mesa-utils libglew-dev premake4
 ```
 This will install opengl and glew.

+Note: The build system has been updated and now uses premake4.
+You are going to need to have this installed to be able to build the software.

-Windows XP/Vista/7/8 with Visual Studio 2012:
+Windows 7/8 with Visual Studio 2012:
-  1. Open the Visual Studio 2012 solution file, located in build/win32/steersuite.sln
+  1. premake4 --platform=x64 vs2012
-  2. Choose Debug or Release mode,
+  2. Choose Debug/Release and 32/64 bit mode,
-  3. All components should compile successfully.
+  3. Most components should compile successfully.
-  4. All compiled components will be in the build/win32/Debug/ or build/win32/Release/ folder.
+  4. All compiled components will be in the build/bin folder.

+Linux/Unix:
+  1. From a command line, go to the build/ directory
+  2. premake4 gmake
+      - make sure you are in the build/ directory.
+  3. go into the newly created gmake directory and run
+      - make config=[debug|release]
+      - Depending on your preference for the type of build you want to perform you can build a debug version or a release version.
+  4. All components are copied into the build/bin/ and build/lib/ directories.

 Mac OS X:
   For now, the process is the same as Linux/Unix.
 With OS X version 10.4 or earlier, you may need to use an LD_LIBRARY_PATH environment variable for the executable to properly link with shared and dynamic libraries.

-Linux/Unix:
-  1. From a command line, go to the build/ directory
-  2. Run ./buildall <platform>
-      - make sure you are in the build/ directory.
-      - running ./buildall with no args will list the possible platforms.
-  3. All of the given components should compile succefuly.
-A few librarys that are not included may fail.
-  4. All components are copied into the build/bin/, build/lib/, and build/modules/ directories.

 ----------------------
  CONTACT INFORMATION
 ----------------------

-To report bugs or give general feedback, email Shawn or Glen or Mubbasir.

 Contact Information:
-  Glen Berseth      gberseth@cs.ubc.ca
+  Glen Berseth      glenpb@cse.yorku.ca
   Mubbasir Kapadia  mubbasir@cs.ucla.edu
   Petros Faloutsos  pfal@cse.yorku.ca
   Glenn Reinman     reinman@cs.ucla.edu

 SteerSuite web page:
   http://steersuite.eecs.yorku.ca/

 Forum (Google Group):
   https://groups.google.com/forum/#!forum/steersuite

+Please report bugs by opening an issue on github.
+For any other queries please use the forum.

 ------------------------
  COPYRIGHT AND LICENSE
 ------------------------